Rationale

 The process

-Plot inspections take place at the end of April/beginning of May by members of the Committee and Line Managers.
+Allotment inspections take place around the end of May by members of the Committee and Line Managers.
 They are run on a similar basis each year, with the main focus on weed control and cultivation.
+We use a traffic light system:

-The inspection also checks the existence/visibility of plot labels and whether the paths have been recently mowed.
-Plot holders may also receive notice of action required on these.
+The inspection also checks the existence/visibility of allotment labels and whether the paths have been recently mowed.
+Allotment holders may also receive notice of action required on these.